kanitkameh/FractalImageGenerator/README.md

 ```
 ## Options
 * -size widthxheight
-  * Defines the size of the fractal image
+  * Defines the size of the fractal image in pixels
 * -rect beginingOfRealAxis:EndOfRealAxis:BeginOfImaginaryAxis:EndOfImaginaryAxis
   * Defines the rectangle on the complex plane which will be visualized
 * -tasks threadCount